How to Recover Shift Deleted Files in Windows 10 Quickly and Safely

 attrib -h -r -s /s /d C:\*.xlsx

-- If you find your deleted file, move it to a safe location.
+Step 3: If you locate your deleted file, copy or move it to a safe folder to prevent further loss.

 Conclusion